adnankhaliq740/PIAIC-CNC-Assignments/README.md

 note:

-i did these exercises on mobile so there maybe problem of responsiveness
+i did these exercises on mobile so there maybe problem of responsiveness on pc